 - you buy or use drugs such as cannabis outside of designated premises or

-- you buy or use drugs such as cannabis in a designated premises but you are not a resident of the Netherlands or
+- you buy or use drugs such as cannabis in a designated premises but you're not a resident of the Netherlands or

 - you possess or traffic illegal drugs or narcotics, including psychoactive ('magic') mushrooms.

-Remember that taking drugs will reduce your ability to make considered decisions and may make you more likely to become a victim of violence, robbery or sexual assault.
+Remember taking drugs will weaken your decision making ability and may make you more likely to become a victim of violence, robbery or sexual assault.

-Under Dutch law, persons over the age of 14 are required to carry identification, such as a valid passport, driver's licence, identity card or Dutch residency card, at all times.
+Under Dutch law, everyone over the age of 14 needs to carry identification, such as a valid passport, driver's licence, identity card or Dutch residency card.
 Dutch police officers and other law enforcement officials can request to see your identification at any time.

 You can be fined if you fail to present identification when requested.